 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect carbamazepine?
+What other drugs will affect Tegretol XR?

 Sometimes it is not safe to use certain medications at the same time.
-Some drugs can raise or lower your blood levels of carbamazepine, which may cause side effects or make carbamazepine less effective.
-Carbamazepine can also affect blood levels of certain other drugs, making them less effective or increasing side effects.
+Some drugs can affect your blood levels of other drugs you take, which may increase side effects or make the medications less effective.

 More about Tegretol XR (carbamazepine)